pdjr-signalk/pdjr-skplugin-devantech/README.md

 4. Relays.
 Select 'Relay No' 32 and set 'Pulse/Follow' to 'C1>4'.

-These settings will ensure that an event notification message is sent to the plugin whenever a physical relay changes state and at least once every five seconds.
+These settings will ensure that an event notification message is sent to the plugin once every five seconds and immediately a physical relay changs state.

 ### Plugin configuration